jeandersonbc/jeandersonbc.github.io/_posts/2013-09-15-hello-world.markdown

     }
 }
 {% endhighlight %}

+I don't have much time to write but I will try to keep this blog updated as much as possible.
+There's always a little extra time to share something :)

 I hope you have fun learning new things here as much as I will.
 I believe that interaction is the key for learning.
 Unfortunately, the only way to interact with is through e-mail by this moment.
 However, I will be implementing some nice features here for comments and social networks.
 Finally, this website is powered by [Jekyll](https://jekyllrb.com)!
 Don't forget to check it out ;)